 • Consider the placement of your 401(k), 403(b), 457 or IRA.

-• Decide where you will live in retirement (relocating or downsizing).
+• Decide where you will live in retirement.
+Will you relocate, stay put or downsize?

 • Consider working part-time to generate additional income and stay active.

-• Set some goals for yourself (travel, hobbies and exercise).
+• Set some goals for yourself (e.g. travel, hobbies and exercise).

-• Prepare for the emotional impact of retirement (talk to spouse, family and friends).
+• Prepare for the emotional impact of retirement.
+Talk to your spouse, family and friends.

-• Make sure your estate plan is current (will, living will and healthcare power of attorney).
+• Make sure your estate plan is current.
+You’ll want will, living will and healthcare power of attorney in place.

 • Look into long-term care insurance.